MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 ### Flow

-In most cases Flows will continue to work after cross-geo sites move.
+In most cases Flows will continue to work after a SharePoint site geo move.
+We recommend that you test them once the move has completed.

 ### PowerApps

-PowerApps will need to be recreated in the destination location.
+PowerApps need to be recreated in the destination location.

 ### Data movement between geo locations